DynamicGoose/dot-files/README.md

 ## Usage

 > [!IMPORTANT]
-> If you want to adapt these dot files for yourself be sure to change the default user in `common.nix` and configure your own hosts.
+> If you want to adapt these dot files for yourself be sure to set the default user name with `modules.users.username` and `modules.users.fullName` and configure your own hosts.

 When setting up a host that doesn't have a config yet, add a new entry to `nixosConfigurations` in `flake.nix`.
 The entry should probably look like this: